 The mission of this corporation is to promote the science and theory of behavior analysis through the support of research, education and practice.

 The members of this corporation shall be the persons who have met the criteria set forth in these Bylaws for membership and who have been approved for such membership by the Board.
 Membership in this corporation shall not vest in any member any proprietary rights in this corporation but shall only entitle the member to vote for the election of individuals to the Board.
 Members shall have no other voting rights in this corporation.
 Membership shall not be assignable by any member.

-(a) Qualifications and Classifications: Membership in this corporation is open to all persons interested in or actively engaged in teaching, research, or application of the principles of behavior analysis, and shall be in one of six classes:
+(a) Qualifications and Classifications: Membership in this corporation is open to all persons interested in or actively engaged in teaching, research, or application of the principles of behavior analysis, and shall be in one of seven classes: